7/01/2023 Wahkiakum County (link to here)

 The addition of the Pacific Golden-Plover to our year list (#347) means that this year we have seen all but one of the shorebirds which regularly (albeit in some cases rarely) occur in Washington state.
 The missing one is at this point unlikely to turn up during the remainder of the year, which means that we are most likely done chasing shorebirds.
 A cause for celebration, n'est ce pas?

 The drive to Slate Peak from Manzama took just over an hour.
 The road is much improved over last year but the last couple miles are still very rough, which had not deterred about a dozen vehicles, most of them pickup trucks, from tackling the ascent.
 Hikers?
 Hunters?
 We arrived at sunset and saw only one other person.
 Unfortunately we did not see many birds either, and the only grouse we saw were not Ptarmigan but Sooty Grouse.
-An adults with two youngsters crossed the road at dusk.
+An adult with two youngsters crossed the road at dusk.

 By 8:30 PM we had made it back down to Hart's Pass and judged the night dark enough to begin playing Boreal Owl recordings.
 No owls responded until we played Saw-whet calls at the edge of the meadow about along FR 700 a half mile northwest of the pass and aroused two Northern Saw-whet Owls, but no Boreals.
 Those we found over by the second entrance to the Madows Campground loop road.
 One responded with a single "skiew" from up the hill above us then two came down to the road and gave "skiew" and "tiewtiew" calls from very close in on both sides of the car.
 One could not have been more than five feet from my open window.
 The calls were emphatic and squeaky-sharp, unmistakably Boreal, but our sighting was not confirmed in eBird until we reduced the count from two to one.